madalinoprea/magneto-debug/README.md

     - Clear cache

 ## KNOWN ISSUES
-We working to correct these:
+We're working to correct these:

  - To enable SQL profiler manually you have to add in your local.xml, under connection the profiler tag like in the example below:
     <code>